forestryio/forestry.io/hugo/content/blog/introducing-teams.md

 draft: true

 ---
-We've recently introduced some changes to the way that you can manage collaborators on your site.
+We are introducing changes to the way you manage collaborators on your sites.

 Our previous model had a few limitations that we wanted to address: